Yet another introduction to relativistic astrophysics: Velocity transformation -- Beaming

 \section{Velocity transformation -- Beaming}

-The transformation of velocity is particularly interesting in astrophysics.
-Let us consider the case of the photons emitted by a blob of plasma in a relativistic jet.
-The blob, identified with the reference frame $S'$, is moving with bulk velocity $v$ with respect to the observer frame $S$ (Fig.~\ref{fig:velo7}).
-The plasma emits particles with velocity $u'$ with respect to $S'$ and we want to calculate the velocity $u$ as measured in $S$.
+The transformation of velocity has interesting applications in astrophysics.
+In a relativistic jet, a blob of plasma, identified with the reference frame $S'$, is moving with bulk velocity $v$ with respect to the observer frame $S$ (Fig.~\ref{fig:velo7}).
+Let us to consider a generic particle with velocity $u'$ with respect to $S'$ and we want to calculate the velocity $u$ as measured in $S$.
 Let us define:

-Again, for the sake of simplicity, let us consider the velocity $v$ directed along the $x$ axis only.
+Again, for the sake of simplicity, let us consider the bulk velocity $v$ directed along the $x$ axis only.
 The differential Lorentz transformations are:

 and we derive the velocity components: